JonnyEvans321/SymbolFix/README.md

 After testing on a handful of Engineers, SymbolFix has built up a diverse library of symbols and units which it will auto-format.
 What's more, SymbolFix gives users the option to add extra symbols/units to the library.

 ## Installation
-1. Download the file ‘SymbolFixVBA.xlam’
+1. Download and extract the file ‘SymbolFix.zip’
 2. Open Excel
 3. Enable the SymbolFix add-in:
     1. Click the windows button
     2. Click ‘Excel options’
     3. Go to the ‘add-ins’ tab
     4. Click ‘Go’ next to ‘manage Excel add-ins’
-    5. Click ‘browse’ and then select the downloaded .xlam file
+    5. Click ‘browse’ and then select the downloaded 'SymbolFixVBA.xlam' file
-    6. Tick the check-box next to ‘SymbolFix’
+    6. Tick the check-box next to ‘Symbolfixvba’
 4. At this point you will need to close all open workbooks to enact the changes.
 5. You're done.
 Now every time you open/create an Excel workbook, you should see the SymbolFix group in the 'home' tab:
 <img width="250" height="100" src="https://user-images.githubusercontent.com/22935783/42175493-7e2e495c-7e1d-11e8-9e5d-aa60395f2087.PNG">